eonist/eonist.github.io/_posts/2020-02-20-Jekyll-and-markdown-tutorial.md

 - What is markdown?
 [Quick overview](https://guides.github.com/features/mastering-markdown/)
 - Edit markdown in [Atom.io](https://atom.io) or TextEdit
 - Drag and drop to github, edit directly, use [Atom.io](https://atom.io) or [desktop.github.com](https://desktop.github.com)
-- See the changes at your url
+- See the changes at your own url, here is my result: [lightstream.to](https://lightstream.to)

 <img width="320" alt="img" src="https://github.com/stylekit/img/blob/master/atom.gif?raw=true">